Tulsi health benefits include its reputed ability to help people address physical, chemical, metabolic, and

 Mounting evidence suggests that Tulsi tea and extract effectively help it address physical, chemical, metabolic, and psychological stress through a unique combination of pharmacological actions.

 Tulsi (also called Holy Basil, Ocimum sanctum, and the Queen of Herbs) is an amazing plant, which is why we’ve written a lot about it.
 For starters, it’s a nootropic, an adaptogen, and an antioxidant.
 Used for thousands of years, Tulsi is prevalent in ancient Greek and Unani systems of holistic health as well as Ayurvedic medicine.
 Below, we’ll review some of the many Tulsi health benefits.

 Scientific Research on Tulsi

 Native to India, Tulsi has been used as an herbal therapeutic for more than 3,000 years.
 Here’s what a study published in The Journal of Ayurveda and Integrative Medicine says about Tulsi health benefits in an article titled “Tulsi – Ocimum sanctum: A Herb for All Reasons”: “The predominant cause of global morbidity and mortality is lifestyle-related chronic diseases, many of which can be addressed through Ayurveda with its focus on healthy lifestyle practices and regular consumption of adaptogenic herbs.
 Of all the herbs used within Ayurveda, Tulsi (Ocimum sanctum Linn) is preeminent, and scientific research is now confirming its beneficial effects.
 There is mounting evidence that Tulsi can address physical, chemical, metabolic, and psychological stress through a unique combination of pharmacological actions.”

 In sum, Tulsi is used to nurture the body and support the natural healing process with a number of chronic diseases and everyday ailments.
-(Tulsi is recognized in both the Indian Materia Medica and in The Ayurvedic Pharmacopoeia of India.
-It’s not recognized as a drug nor a medical treatment by the FDA in the United States.)
+(Tulsi is recognized in both the Indian Materia Medica and in The Ayurvedic Pharmacopoeia of India.)

 To be clear, we’re not suggesting Tulsi should be used to treat a specific disease.
 Instead, we will discuss the therapeutic uses of Tulsi recognized throughout Asia.
 Tulsi offers a broad spectrum of support, which is why we believe it’s a valuable health supplement.
 Our goal is to provide some understanding of the multiple body systems with which Tulsi interacts.